bonsairobo/building-blocks/DESIGN.md

     point in some `Extent3i`.
 The most common operations on arrays are iteration over extents and random access.
 These operations should be very fast, and we have benchmarks for them.
-  - Obviously we can't store an infinite voxel world, so we partition the lattice into chunks, each of which is an `Array3` of the same shape.
+  - In most cases, the full extent of a voxel world will be only sparsely populated, and it is desirable to store only voxels close to "volume surfaces," whatever that may mean in a particular application.
+So we partition the lattice into chunks, each of which is an `Array3` of the same shape.
+Only chunks that capture some part of the surface are stored.
 The container for these chunks is called a `ChunkMap3`.
   - With both the `Array3` and `ChunkMap3` serving similar purposes, we've made them implement a common set of traits for data access.
 This includes random access, iteration, and copying, using the `Get*`, `ForEach*`, `ReadExtent`, and `WriteExtent` traits.
   - When you have large voxel worlds, it's not feasible to store a lot of unique data for every voxel.
-A common strategy is to have each voxel labeled with some "type."
-If you only want to use a single byte for each voxel's type, then you can have up to 256 types of voxels.
+A common strategy is to have each voxel labeled with some "type" identifier.
+If you only want to use a single byte for each voxel's type ID, then you can have up to 256 types of voxels.
 Then each type can have a large amount of data associated with it in a "palette" container.
 But we still want to be able to use our common set of access traits to read the voxel type data.
 Thus, we have a type called `TransformMap` which implements those traits. `TransformMap` wraps some other lattice map, referred to as the